 Einav Lab Research Interests

-- Mechanisms by which RNA viruses hijack intracellular membrane trafficking pathways for mediating viral entry, assembly, release, and direct cell-to-cell spread.
+1. Mechanisms by which RNA viruses hijack intracellular membrane trafficking pathways for mediating viral entry, assembly, release, and direct cell-to-cell spread.
 We have identified several sorting signals within Flaviviridae proteins that are involved in mediating key steps in the viral cycle.
 We are currently mapping the interaction networks of these signals with human proteins, and investigating the functional relevance, regulatory mechanisms, and inhibition of these interactions.
-This project has led to the discovery of a repurposed broad-spectrum antiviral approach that is currently being advanced to the clinic to combat Ebola in West Africa and Dengue in South America.
 Additional projects involve interactions with cytoskeleton dynamics proteins, ESCRT machinery, ubiquitin pathways and more.

 2. Monitoring dynamics of immune responses and gene expression in the course of natural dengue infection.
 We have established a cohort of dengue patients in Colombia.
 We integrate innovative bioinformatics approaches with single-cell transcriptomics, and advanced immune monitoring technologies (e.g. CyTOF) to comprehensively analyze samples derived from this cohort.
 Our translational goal is to develop molecular prognostic tools for prediction of severe dengue infection prior to its onset.

 3. Mapping the signaling pathways of cellular kinases essential for viral replication.
 We have discovered AAK1 and GAK, two host cell kinases, as novel targets for broad-spectrum antivirals.
 To better characterize the signal transduction that these poorly characterized kinases mediate, we have conducted high-throughput proteomic screens for identification of novel cellular phosphorylation targets of these kinases.
 We are currently validating these hits and defining their roles in normal state and viral infection.